 Comic Writing & Drawing Club - KS2 comic club is a big hit with our pupils, the club aims to encourage children to read more widely, with a focus on comic books and graphic novels.
 The club, as driven by the pupils’ interests, has broadened out to include developing stop-motion animation too, but would also encourage pupils to bring and share comic books and graphic novels they enjoy too. this is also a great club for our Gifted and Talented children, they have a chance to research and explore new means of materials and resources

 Punjabi Club - this clubs helps our childen to learn a new language, learn pronunciation, how to introduce yourself and say a few things about yourself.
 Learn to ask questions and build your basic vocabulary.

 ICT Club - Every Thursday after school, children are welcome to use the ICT facilities in the school in the computer suite.
 The children also learn the importance of E-Safety, and also various apps to help them with homework online and completing their homework on myuso.
 ICT club offers our pupils access to computers for those who may not access it at home.

 Art Club - children work with the mediums of batik, glass paints and 3D materials to create amazing pieces of art work.
 Children use recycled resources to teach them that you can create art with anything, as well as putting their artistic skills by drawing and painting.
 This club is very popular!

 There are many opportunities for performing music at Tudor throughout the school year.
 The children hold great performances at our school assemblies.
 Each Christmas and spring we take part in concerts.

-Our music clubs is run by Mrs Butler
+Our music clubs is run at lunch time with Mrs Sharma

 All our clubs change over on a termly basis, new letters are sent out on the last week of term, so that parents have enough time to decide which club will suit their child's needs.